 Jeff started with IBM as a developer and invented the first TCP/IP interface to IBM’s transaction processing systems.
 The solution linked high performance Unix workstations to IBM’s CICS transaction processing systems on the mainframe directly for the first time.
 This capability is still the foundation today for IBM’s TCP/IP client server programming model used across banks and engineering companies worldwide.

 With his strength in distributed computing and helping to drive IBM’s e-Business initiative, Jeff has also lead architecture and design for many large web based systems for the enterprise.
-Jeff was responsible for the IBM’s first...
+Jeff was responsible for the IBM’s first large Websphere deployments which included...
 Read More.

 Erick Schonfeld is the Co-Editor of TechCrunch.
 He has been covering startups and technology news since 1993.